iaifi/iaifi.github.io/index.md

 For an archive of IAIFI news, see our [news page](/iaifi-news.html).
 To receive periodic announcements about IAIFI-related activities, [sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) and follow us [on Twitter](http://www.twitter.com/iaifi_news) and [LinkedIn](https://www.linkedin.com/company/iaifi).

-***Second Round of IAIFI Fellows Announced**: The next round of [IAIFI Fellows (2022-2025](/current-fellows.html#2021-2025-iaifi-fellows), Denis Boyda, Carolina Cuesta, and Jessie Micallef, will join us later in 2022 and help spark vital interdisciplinary research at the intersection of Physics and AI! *January, 28, 2022*
+***Second Round of IAIFI Fellows Announced***: The next round of [IAIFI Fellows (2022-2025)](/current-fellows.html#2021-2025-iaifi-fellows), Denis Boyda, Carolina Cuesta, and Jessie Micallef, will join us later in 2022 and help spark vital interdisciplinary research at the intersection of Physics and AI! *January, 28, 2022*
+{:.info}

 ***IAIFI Senior Investigator Phiala Shanahan receives 2021 Wu-Ki Tung Award for Early Career Research on QCD***: [Phiala was recognized](https://varelas.people.uic.edu/tung_award/) "for pioneering studies of long-wavelength and nuclear non-perturbative QCD effects in discretized space and time, and for applications of machine learning to lattice field theory." *January 24, 2022*
 {:.info}